How to Apply

 The CareSource Foundation funds programs that improve health outcomes and conditions for low-income, underserved populations in the communities where we live and work.
 We are especially interested in pilots and partnerships with local and national nonprofits that align with our areas of focus and foster learning and/or innovation.

-All letters of intent and grant applications must be made through our online grant application system.
+All grant applications must be made through our online grant application system.
 The foundation will not accept proposals via email or in any other format.
 Additional documents may be attached to the application in the online system.

 To qualify for grant funding, organizations must be tax-exempt under the IRS Code Section 501(c)(3).
 The Foundation prefers to provide funding to an organization once in a 12-month period.
 This does not preclude you from applying for more than one program during a 12-month period, but receiving multiple grants during the same period is rare.